maxpumperla/hyperas/README.md

 ### How to read the output of a hyperas model?

 Hyperas translates your script into `hyperopt` compliant code, see [here](https://github.com/maxpumperla/hyperas/issues/140) for some guidance on how to interpret the result.

+### What if I need more flexibility loading data and adapting my model?

+Hyperas is a convenience wrapper around Hyperopt that has some limitations.
+If it's not _convenient_ to use in your situation, simply don't use it -- and choose Hyperopt instead.
+All you can do with Hyperas you can also do with Hyperopt, it's just a different way of defining your model.
+If you want to squeeze some flexibility out of Hyperas anyway, take a look [here](https://github.com/maxpumperla/hyperas/issues/141).